Bridging relationships between schools, students and the community

 The South Carolina Solution

 Our school-based staff partner with teachers to identify challenges students face in class or at home and coordinate with community partners to bring outside resources inside schools through our evidence-based model of Integrated Student Supports.
-From immediate needs like food or clothing to more complex ones like counseling or social emotional support, we do whatever it takes to help students succeed.
+From immediate needs like food or clothing to more complex ones like mental health counseling, we do whatever it takes to help students succeed.

 Forty years into our mission of surrounding students with communities of support, Bill’s principle continues to guide our work and serves as a beacon for the next chapter in our history.

 Our mission is to surround students with a community of support, empowering them to stay in school and achieve in life.

 Communities In Schools of South Carolina believes that success looks different for every student.
 As a result, we design our programs and services to remove systemic barriers and improve student outcomes.